kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-machine.md

 ### Clusterctl support

 The clusterctl command is designed to work with all the providers compliant with the rules defined in the [clusterctl provider contract].

+### InfraMachine: pausing

+Providers SHOULD implement the pause behaviour for every object with a reconciliation loop.
+This is done by checking if `spec.paused` is set on the Cluster object and by checking for the `cluster.x-k8s.io/paused` annotation on the InfraMachine object.

+If implementing the pause behavior, providers SHOULD surface the paused status of an object using the Paused condition: `Status.Conditions[Paused]`.

 ## Typical InfraMachine reconciliation workflow